 Site access rules might not necessarily come with rules for fair pricing.
 As mentioned before, site sharing rules might be imposed on the basis of 'essential facilities' and/or 'horizon pollution'.
 In any case, the applied pricing regimes are very often based on the theory of essential facilities125.
-It is important that the regulator can impose two types of pricing regimes:
+It is important that the Regulator can impose two types of pricing regimes:

-- 1. Price cap: this form of price regulation is the most strict form (and it can be debated whether this should be applied) as price cap regulation will dictate the maximum price the site owner is allowed to charge for site sharing; - Cost plus: under this regime site sharing price is based on a defined list of allowed costs plus a maximum margin or yield on top of these costs.
-Many costing models exist and even after adopted a refined model many debates/conflicts still can occur, more specifically about126:
+- 1. Price cap: this form of price regulation is the most strict form (and it can be debated whether this should be applied) as price cap regulation will dictate the maximum price the site owner is allowed to charge for site sharing; - 2.
+Cost plus: under this regime site sharing price is based on a defined list of allowed costs plus a maximum margin or yield on top of these costs.
+Many costing models exist and even after adopted a refined model many debates/conflicts still can occur, more specifically about 126: - a.
+What cost to include and for what portion: especially R&D and overhead costs are debatable; - b.
+What deprecation scheme: historical or replacement costs; - c.
+What percentage for the Weighted Average Cost of Capital (WACC)

-123 As indicated in section 2.6, capacity reservations need special attention as they might be prone to strategic blocking.
+As indicated in section 2.6, capacity reservations need special attention as they might be prone to strategic blocking.